The 20 Best Restaurants and Cafe with Vegetarian Menu in Kyoto

-Main dishes are tororo soba (buckwheat noodle with grated Nanaimo potato), tofu and other seasonal foods.
+The main dishes are tororo soba (buckwheat noodle with grated Nanaimo potato), tofu and other seasonal foods.

-Kurama is best known for the temple and hot spring, you can plan more after a lunch at Yoshuji.
+Kurama is best known for the temple and hot spring, you can plan more after lunch at Yoshuji.

 Opening times: 10:00-18:00, Tuesday closed